kiante-fernandez/select_multi_options/README.md

 Things to do:
 ~~- how do we mark which the type of item each option selected is?
-We need a data id that tells us which jpg was selected~~
-- do we add the mouse tracking still since we know when an option is selected?
-~~- eye tracking calibration phase (see web gazer extension)~~ ~~- how do we prevent subjects from deselecting options~~ ~~- how are we saving the data?
+We need a data id that tells us which jpg was selected~~ ~~- eye tracking calibration phase (see web gazer extension)~~ ~~- how do we prevent subjects from deselecting options~~ ~~- how are we saving the data?
 Dropbox.~~